TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Introduction

-Overall, the contributions of this paper can be summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to propose an ID-based graph pre-training recommendation model in a universal setting that incorporates textual information as a bridge for domain transfer.
+Based on this, this paper proposes the \modelname{}, whose core idea is to \textbf{align cross-domain knowledge using text as a semantic bridge while retaining the collaborative signals of ID embeddings and the high-order associations of graph structures}.
+During the pre-training phase, we designed a hierarchical pre-training mechanism that constructs domain-specific subgraphs and a global graph to simultaneously learn domain-specific and domain-general knowledge.
+In the fine-tuning phase, we addressed the ID mismatch problem by establishing semantic edges between the upstream and downstream graphs using textual information.
+A hierarchical graph similarity transfer module helps the model transfer both domain-specific and domain-general knowledge effectively.
+Overall, our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to propose an ID-based graph pre-training recommendation model in a universal setting that incorporates textual information as a bridge for domain transfer.
 Our \modelname{} can effectively transfer the collaborative information embedded in ID embeddings, as well as the graph structural information across multiple domains during pre-training. \item We designed a hierarchical knowledge learning mechanism incorporating semantic information that enables the model to simultaneously learn domain-specific knowledge and multi-domain global knowledge during the pre-training phase.
-During the fine-tuning phase, it can effectively transfer these types of knowledge separately through textual information. \item We conduct extensive experiments on two real-world datasets.
-The results show that \modelname{} could effectively transfer knowledge from pre-trained graph models.
-Furthermore, our \modelname{} is universal and can achieve better performance across multiple application scenarios. \end{itemize}
+During the fine-tuning phase, it can effectively transfer this knowledge separately through textual information. \item We conduct extensive experiments on two real-world datasets.
+The results demonstrate that \modelname{} could effectively transfer knowledge from pre-trained graph models.
+And \modelname{} achieves strong performance across multiple scenarios. \end{itemize}